Graduate Students

 Abigail Kraus

-Abigail S. Kraus (she/they) is a first-year student in the non-thesis Master’s program, with a research focus in the application of sociological theory to crime trends.
+Abigail S. Kraus (she/they) is a second-year student in the non-thesis Master’s program, with a research focus in the application of sociological theory to crime trends.
 She graduated from the University of Utah with a Bachelor's degree in sociology and criminology.
 She would like to pursue a PhD in sociology, once she can secure the funding for such an endeavor.
 She has contributed on two published sociological research reports, during their time as an undergraduate intern at the Utah Foundation.
 You can reach Abigail at abikraus@pdx.edu.